ibm-cloud-docs/direct-link/getting-help.md

 {{site.data.keyword.attribute-definition-list}}

-# Getting help and support
+# Getting help and support for Direct Link on Classic
-{: #getting-help-and-support}
+{: #help-and-support}

-If you have problems or questions when you use {{site.data.keyword.cloud}} Direct Link, you can search for information or ask questions by using a forum.
-You can also open an IBM Support case in the [{{site.data.keyword.cloud_notm}} console](/unifiedsupport/cases/add){: external}.
+If you experience an issue or have questions when using Direct Link on Classic, you can use the following resources before you open a support case.
 {: shortdesc}

-If you have technical questions about Direct Link, post your question on [Stack Overflow](https://stackoverflow.com/search?q=dl+ibm-cloud){: external} and tag your question with **direct-link** and **ibm-cloud**.

-For more information about opening an IBM Support case, or about support levels and case severities, see [Using the Support Center](/docs/get-support?topic=get-support-using-avatar).
+* Review the [FAQs](/docs/direct-link?topic=direct-link-faqs) in the product documentation.
+* Check the status of the {{site.data.keyword.Bluemix_notm}} platform and resources by going to the [Status page](https://cloud.ibm.com/status){: external}.
+* Review [Stack Overflow](https://stackoverflow.com/questions/tagged/ibm-cloud){: external} to see whether other users experienced the same problem.
+When you ask a question, tag the question with `ibm-cloud` and `direct-link`, so that it's seen by the {{site.data.keyword.Bluemix_notm}} development teams.

+If you still can't resolve the problem, you can open a support case.
+For more information, see [Creating support cases](/docs/get-support?topic=get-support-open-case).
+And, if you're looking to provide feedback, see [Submitting feedback](/docs/overview?topic=overview-feedback).